List of Marvel Comics characters: B: Reception

+Barnell Bohusk in other media

+Barnell Bohusk makes non-speaking appearances in X-Men '97.

 Ahura Boltagon

 Ahura is a character appearing in American comic books published by Marvel Comics.
 He appeared in Marvel Graphic Novel #39, created by Ann Nocenti and Bret Blevins.

 He is usually depicted as a member of the Inhumans species.
 Ahura was created by Ann Nocenti and Bret Blevins and first appeared in Marvel Graphic Novel: The Inhumans (1988).
 Ahura was created to be the son of Black Bolt and Medusa.
 After disappearing from publications for many years, Silent War reveals he was banished to a prison since he shared his uncle Maximus's mental instability, and all mention of him was forbidden.
 As a result of Maximus manipulating a war between the United States of America and the Inhumans, Ahura is freed.
 Maximus states Ahura had nothing wrong with him.
 The apparent madness was a telepathic illness Maximus had inflicted on him.
 During the Skrull infiltration, Ahura was abducted by the Skrulls to be used as emotional leverage against his father, Black Bolt.
 Ahura and Black Bolt were soon freed by their fellow Inhumans.
 On the Inhumans's return to Earth, Medusa allowed him to join the Future Foundation, but then Black Bolt allowed Ahura to be taken into the past by Kang the Conqueror.
 Black Bolt returns him and he becomes the new CEO of Ennilux Corporation.
 Ahura took a fleet of Ennilux zeppelins to help the Inhumans in their clash with the X-Men, and provided them with a device to destroy the Terrigen Mist cloud.
 In an alternate timeline, Ahura becomes the new Kang.